Custom models

 >>> 'succeeded'

-To start Custom Model Test without blocking a program until the test finishes, set max_wait
+To start a custom model test without blocking a program until the test finishes, set max_wait to None:

 import datarobot as dr